-The District's total OPEB liability was measured as of June 30, 2017, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2017.
+The District's total OPEB liability was measured as of June 30, 2018, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2017.

-&lt;sup>2 Only employees hired prior to September 1, 1988 are eligible.
+2 Only employees hired prior to September 1, 1988 are eligible.

-&lt;sup>3 Only employees hired prior to October 17, 2006 are eligible.
+3 Only employees hired prior to October 17, 2006 are eligible.

-&lt;sup>4 Only employees hired prior to June 30, 1988 are eligible.
+4 Only employees hired prior to June 30, 1988 are eligible.

-&lt;sup>5 Cap for current retirees.
+5 Cap for current retirees.
 Cap is frozen at retirement.

-Actuarial Assumptions: The total OPEB liability in the July 1, 2017 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial Assumptions: The total OPEB liability in the actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified: